Urzhin Garmaev: Emigration to Manchuria and World War II

 In January 1935, during the Khalkhyn Temple border incident, Urjin with his troops was dispatched to the site.
 When the Manzhouli meeting to solve the border issue was subsequently held, Urjin also participated as a deputy of the Manchukuo delegation.
 In April 1936, the chief deputy of the Manchukuo delegation Ling Sheng (凌陞) was tried and executed for treason by Kempeitai.
 As a deputy during the conference, Urjin Garmaev also became a suspect, however, after a 5-minute interrogation by Manchukuo top-adviser Sasaki Tōichi he was cleared of all charges and released.
 During the second conference on the border conflict issue, Urjin Garmaev became the chief Manchukuo representative.

 Urzhin Garmaev and his Northern Xing'an Security Forces of the 10th Military District also participated in the Nomonhan Incident, placed on the right flank of the Japanese 23rd Division.
 For his bravery in the battle, he was awarded a prize of ten thousand yen.
 In 1940, Garmaev was appointed commander of the 10th Army Military District of Manchukuo, and promoted to lieutenant general.
 His forces actively engaged in preparations for war with the Soviet Union and struggled with Soviet and Mongolian intelligence officers at the border.
 In December 1944, Garmaev was dismissed from his post as commander of the Military District due to the fact that he did not have the academic military education.
-In early 1945, Garmaev took office as the head of Xing'an Military School (陸軍興安学校) in the city of Wangyehmiao.
+In early 1945, Garmaev took office as the head of Xing'an Military School (陸軍興安学校) in Wangyehmiao.

 On 9 August the Soviet Union declared war on Japan and the Red Army destroyed the Manchukuo Imperial Army and Japanese Kwantung Army in a short time during the Manchurian Strategic Offensive Operation.

 Surrender and death

-On 31 August, Urzhin Garmaev voluntarily surrendered to the Red Army in Hsinking.
-Convicted by the Military Collegium of the Supreme Court of the Soviet Union as a counterrevolutionary element, Urzhin Garmaev was shot on 13 March 1947 in Moscow.
-On 23 June 1992, Urzhin Garmaev was rehabilitated by the General Prosecutor's Office of the Russian Federation.
+On 31 August, Urzhin Garmaev voluntarily surrendered to the Red Army in Xinjing.
+Convicted by the Military Collegium of the Supreme Court of the Soviet Union as a counterrevolutionary element, he was shot on 13 March 1947 in Moscow.
+On 23 June 1992, Garmaev was rehabilitated by the General Prosecutor's Office of the Russian Federation.